 On February 5, 2013 Muffet McGraw achieved her 700th career victory with a win over the Villanova Wildcats by a score of 59-52, making her the 13th coach in Division 1 history to reach the 700 win milestone.

-2001 National Championship -Four National Championship games -Six Final Four appearances
+2001 National Championship -Five National Championship games -Seven Final Four appearances

 15 WNBA players